TIBCOSoftware/cic-cli-core/README.md

 ### TCRequest

-This module uses HTTPRequest to make calls to TIBCO Cloud AND it takes care of tokens, renews them if expired before making a call.
+This module uses `HTTPRequest` to make calls to TIBCO Cloud.
+It takes care of tokens, renews them if expired before making a call.
 It also adds region to the endpoint based on current profile of the end user.
-https://api.cloud.tibco.com is considered as a base URL when only path is passed to the url parameter of functions.
+[`https://api.cloud.tibco.com`](https://api.cloud.tibco.com) is considered as a base URL when only path is passed to the url parameter of functions.

 #### doRequest